cssninjaStudio/unplugin-fonts/README.md

         display: 'block',

         /**
-         * values: auto, block, swap(default), fallback, optional
+         * define which characters to load
-         * default: undefined
+         * default: undefined (load all characters)
          */
         text: 'ViteAwsom',